TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 You are now finished registering your thing in MIC, and you can start working with the dev-kit again.

-## 5. Flash FiPy for NB-IoT or Update the LTE-M Firmware
+## 5. Flash FiPy modem for NB-IoT or Update the LTE-M Firmware

-The FiPy is configured with the LTE-M (Cat M1) modem firmware as default from the factory, which means that when you are using the LTE-M network you do not have to flash the modem with new firmware and you can skip this chapter.
+The FiPy modem is configured with the LTE-M (Cat M1) modem firmware as default from the factory, which means that when you are using the LTE-M network you do not have to flash the modem with new firmware and you can skip this chapter.
 It could however be a good idea to upgrade the LTE-M firmware when new versions are released.

 If you have previousely changed the modem firmware to another image you will have to change it back before continuing.
 Detailed instructions on how to update modem firmware can be found here: https://docs.pycom.io/tutorials/lte/firmware.html